petergridge/irrigation_component_v2/README.md

 Only one program can run at a time to prevent multiple solenoids being activated.
 If programs overlap the running program will be stopped.

-Templates are used to monitor conditions to initiate watering.
-For programs this can be used to run on specific days or every 3 days or to prevent watering based on a sensor state.
-For zones this can be used so rules can be applied to individual zones allowing watering to occur in a covered area, or not occur if it is very windy the options are endless.

-All the inputs of the new platforms are home assistant entities so the start time is provided via a input_date_time entity.
+All the inputs of the new platforms are Home Assistant entities for example the start time is provided via a input_date_time entity.

 All the information provided is used to define a template internally that triggers the irrigate action according to the inputs provided.